Installation guide

 - Log in to your Alpacon workspace

-- Navigate to Servers → Connect Server
+- Navigate to Servers → Register Server

 - Create a server entry and note the registration details